ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/6-intro-to-dynamodb.md

 <img src="https://i.imgur.com/iLbf8X6.png">

-### Primary Key = Partition Key + Sort Key
+### An Item Collection

 Since DynamoDB is a NoSQL Database it doesn't have relational tools like the join operations used in **Postgresql**.
 Mongo was able to overcome this with creating **references** and then using the **.populate()** method to retrieve items in another collection, however DynamoDB cannot be configured so.

-The basic approach to setting up DynamoDB for such a relationship would be to put their item into different tables according to their type and then make multiple requests to fetch both the those items.
+The basic approach to setting up DynamoDB for such a relationship would be to put itemss into different tables according to their type and then make multiple requests to fetch both the those items.

 <img src="https://i.imgur.com/cXQNw1k.png">